NewsappAJC/data-portal/README.md

 Development
 ---
-Because there are a lot of moving parts, starting the dev server is a little more involved than in the average project (I'm working on writing a fabfile to automate this process).
-To summarize, you need to start the Redis server, start the Celery process, and then run the regular Django development server.
+Because there are a lot of moving parts, starting the dev server is a little more involved than in the average project.
+In short: you need to start the Redis server, start the Celery process, and then run the regular Django development server.

 * Start redis server: `$ redis-server`